Board of Directors and Founding Members

 As a teacher in kindergarten, Ruth enjoyed using the thematic approach to learning.
 The children were read both fiction and non-fiction literature as well as enjoying the theme in music, art, math, etc. which she felt were the "hooks for learning".
 Plant life was a favorite theme.
 When teaching an Educational Handicapped class of eight boys, the boys were introduced to planting a garden.
 A neighbor volunteered the plot of space.

-She is the mother of three children and has two grandchildren.
+She was the mother of three children and had two grandchildren.
 Her paternal grandmother was the mother of 12 children and actively gardened until she was 90.
 Her grandmother felt all should garden- not only for the food, but also the therapy of working the garden.
+We miss Ruth greatly.

 The greatest gift of the garden is the restoration of the five senses. ~Hanna Rion